 Under the General Data Protection Regulation (GDPR), individuals have several rights over their personal data (i.e. right of access, right to data portability etc.)

-All data controllers and to some extent data processors are expected to be able to respond to individual’s rights request without delay and, in any event, within a month of the receipt of such a request.
+Controllers and to some extent processors of personal data must be able to handle individual’s rights requests without delay and, in any event, within a month of the receipt of the request.
 Therefore, they should implement all the technical and organisational measures necessary to respond efficiently to any potential inquiry.

 Content.
-Enable data subjects to ask for their personal data to be transferred to another data controller or themselves for reuse purpose
+Data subjects can ask for their personal data to be transferred to another controller or themselves for reuse purpose

 Content.
-This right allows data subjects to ask for their personal data to be amended if they are not accurate or up-to-date.
+This right allows data subjects to amend their data if they are not accurate or up-to-date.

 Comment/scope.
 It concerns any inaccurate data and this right is usually used following a subject access request.

 Content.
-Enable data subject to ask the data controller to stop processing their data for specific purpose ( data is not deleted and may be used for other purposes the data subject has not objected to).
+Data subject can ask the data controller to stop processing their data for specific purposes ( data is not deleted and may be used for other purposes of processing to which the data subject has not objected).

 Comment/scope.
 The data subject may use their right to object in the following situations:

 Content.
-Allow the data subject to ask the data controller to remove their personal data.
+Allow the data subject to ask controllers to delete their personal data.

 Comment/Scope.
 Data subjects may ask for erasure in the following cases:

-· The personal data have been collected to offer information society services to children under 18.
+· The controller has collected personal data to offer information society services to children under 18.

 Content.
-Where data subject does not want to delete their personal information, they can ask the data controller to stop processing their personal information under specific circumstances.
+Data subjects can ask controllers to stop processing their personal information under specific circumstances.

-The difference with the right to object is that the controller must keep the personal data but cannot used it for any purpose except with the data subject consent or for a legal claim.
+The difference with the right to object is that the controller must keep the personal data but cannot process it for any purpose except with the data subject consent or for a legal claim.

 Comment/Scope.
 Data subjects may use their right to restriction in the following circumstances:

-·The processing is unlawful and the data prefer restriction to erasure of the data.
+·The processing is unlawful and the data subject prefers restriction to erasure of the data;

 ·The controller no longer needs the personal data but the data subject needs them for a legal claim.

-·The data subject has objected to the processing, therefore their data should not be processed pending the verification whether or not the legitimate interest of the controller overrides those of the data subject.
+·The data subject has objected to the processing.
+The controller must stop processing the data pending the verification as to whether or not the legitimate interest of the controller overrides those of the data subject.